Because, wow, what an unorganized mess.

 All year you look forward to hanging that wreath you got for a steal at an after-Christmas sale.

 Rather than tossing it in a trash bag, where it can too easily get seriously mushed or even forgotten, hang it on a rod or from nails hammered into the attic rafters or garage walls, Woodruff recommends.

-It will be easy to find, and will be in pristine shape for next year.
+It will be easy to find and in pristine shape for next year.

 #7 Store Your Tree With the Decorations on It

-If strategizing the placement of skiing Garfield and his 107 dangly friends is your least favorite part of holiday decorating, skip it after this year.
+If strategizing the placement of dancing Santa and his 107 dangly friends is your least favorite part of holiday decorating, skip it after this year.

 Ask someone to help you tightly wrap this year's decorated (artificial) tree — yep, ornaments and all — with heavy-duty stretch plastic wrap (the type that professional movers use, which you can find at home improvement stores).